DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/how-to-test-the-api-effectively.md

 Check how your system handles repeated data or changing order in API responses.

-### Example

-If the same participant appears twice in a page of results, your sync process should merge them, not duplicate them.
-Don’t assume results will always come in the same order.
+Contact us if the same participant appears twice in a page of results.
+There should not be any duplicates.

 ## Test pagination with default value of 100 per page